Back to blog

 • Experienced (8+ years): £77,112

-Those are strong numbers, especially considering PSM I costs $200 and takes 2-3 weeks to prepare for.
+Strong numbers, especially considering PSM I costs $200 and takes two to three weeks to prepare for.
 The ROI timeline is about as short as it gets in the certification world.

 How to prepare properly